 - To that add 1/2 cup grated coconut and 1 small tomato, chopped.

-- Your korma paste is ready.
+- Blend into a very smooth paste.
+Your korma paste is ready.
 You will get around 1 cup korma paste.

 How to make vegetable korma